CodeChain-io/codechain/spec/Dynamic-Validator.md

 Current validators will have highest priority among candidates with the same `(delegation, deposit)` at the next election.
 The sender of most recent `SelfNominate` transaction will be after them.

-Thus, We repriortize candidates on `SelfNomination` transaction and `TermEnd` event with the following algorithm.
+Thus, we reprioritize candidates on the `SelfNomination` transaction and the `TermEnd` event with the following algorithm.
 A candidate with higher priority will be stored with a higher index in the `candidates` state.

 ```rust